rjobanp/meteor-dataset-filter/README.md

     // set the query to filter on
     // see typeahead.js bloodhound docs for more info on filtering

+  updateDataset(newQueryKey, newDataset)
+    // set a new dataset and/or new query key

   destroy()
-    // cleanup method when done
+    // cleanup filter when done
 ```

 ## Usage